Quick Facts

 1.800.SKI.NUBS or 231.526.2131.

-The Midwest’s most award winning resort.
-53 runs, 9 chairlifts and 2 surface lifts, 427 foot vertical drop, 28 kilometers of power-groomed cross-country trails with 2 kilometers lit for night skiing.
+The Midwest’s most award-winning resort.
+53 runs, 9 chairlifts and 2 surface lifts, 427 feet vertical drop, 28 kilometers of power-groomed cross-country trails with 2 kilometers lit for night skiing.
 3 terrain parks rated best in the Midwest by Outside Magazine.
 FREE Learn-to-Ski area.
 Ability to transport over 18,000 skiers per hour.

 Cycling/In-line Skating:

-Cycling and in-line skating are permitted in all 5 state parks on interior roads.
+Cycling and in-line skating are permitted in all 5 area state parks on interior roads.
 Fisherman’s Island and Wilderness State Parks have designated “non-motorized” trails.
 Several bicycle and electric bike rental companies in the area.
-Shoreline Cycling Tours – spring, fall.
-Tours start in Harbor Springs and run through the Tunnel of Trees route.
-North Western State Trail, Little Traverse Wheelway, etc.
+Be sure to check out popular trails like North Western State Trail, Little Traverse Wheelway, etc.

 Boating:

-Crafts of all types are available throughout the region including canoes, kayaks, power, sail, pontoon and aluminum boats. .
-Other water activities to enjoy: jet skiing, tubing, water skiing.
+Crafts of all types are available throughout the region for rent, including canoes, kayaks, power, sail, pontoon, and aluminum boats.
+Other water activities to enjoy: jet skiing, tubing, and water skiing.
 Free launch sites throughout the region.
-Popular areas include the Bear, Sturgeon and Pigeon Rivers.
-Also the Inland Waterway.
+Popular areas include the Bear, Sturgeon, and Pigeon Rivers.
+Also, the Inland Waterway.

 Fishing: